Half Sour Pickles

 Cucumbers: Choose an unwaxed, pickling variety for your half-sour pickle recipe.
 Aim to use the fresh cucumbers as soon as possible after harvesting for best results.
 As always with food preservation recipes, discard any spoiled, bruised, rotting vegetable – use only the highest quality produce.
 If you don’t have a bountiful garden, check out the farmers market and specialty grocery stores during cucumber season!

-Salt: Is critical to the fermentation process, its presence helps to prevent undesireable bacteria from affecting your pickles.
+Salt: Salt is critical to the fermentation process, its presence helps to prevent undesirable bacteria from affecting your pickles.
 Choose mineral sea salt for the best flavor profile or coarse kosher salt for the most neutral salt flavor.
 Avoid using table salt as it is iodized and can affect the pickling process.

 Water: Spring water or well water works great in fermenting recipes.
 Avoid chlorinated water wherever possible as chlorine can affect microbial activity.
 I use straight well water or well water run through my RO system for all my ferments.